 Step 3: Receive payments for invoices

-If you use an external platform to process payments, you can easily keep track of payments as well.
-Follow the steps to record invoice payments manually.
+If you use an external platform to process payments, you can keep track of those payments in QuickBooks.
+Learn more about how to record invoice payments manually.